-- Loss of bowel or bladder control: In cases of severe spinal stenosis, nerves to the bladder or bowel may be affected.
+- Loss of bowel or bladder control: In cases of severe spinal stenosis, nerves to your bladder or bowel may be affected.

 Spinal stenosis is often difficult to diagnose because its symptoms can be caused by other conditions.
 Quite often, people who develop stenosis have no history of back problems or recent injury.

 - An MRI or CT scan is generally used to determine if spinal stenosis is the cause of the symptoms being experienced.